facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 Each item of `fieldsets` list is an object with the following attributes:

+- `id` - Unique HTML id of the fieldset, in case we need to refer to it from custom handlers code (String, Optional)
+- `classes` = Custom classes that you can use to restyle element or refer to it from custom handlers code (String, Optional)
 - `instruction` - HTML content describing this fieldset; it is located before all contained field rows (String, Optional)
 - `title` - Header of the section (String)
 - `rows` - **List of horizontal lines** into which section's form fields are organized (Array[Object])